-Net cash used in investing activities was \$145.1 million for the year ended December 31, 2021 as compared to \$131.6 million used in 2020 largely due to an increase in capital expenditures at the regulated utilities.
-Registrant invests capital to provide essential services to its regulated customer base, while working with the CPUC to have the opportunity to earn a fair rate of return on investment.
-Registrant's infrastructure investment plan consists of both infrastructure renewal programs (where infrastructure is replaced, as needed) and major capital investment projects (where new water treatment, supply and delivery facilities are constructed).
+Net cash used in investing activities was \$167.1 million for the year ended December 31, 2022 as compared to \$145.1 million for the same period in 2021, which is mostly related to capital expenditures at the regulated utilities.
+AWR invests capital to provide essential services to its regulated customer base, while working with the CPUC to have the opportunity to earn a fair rate of return on investment.
+AWR's infrastructure investment plan consists of both infrastructure renewal programs (to replace infrastructure, including those to mitigate wildfire risk) and major capital investment projects (to construct new water treatment, supply and delivery facilities).
 The regulated utilities may also be required from time to time to relocate existing infrastructure in order to accommodate local infrastructure improvement projects.
 Projected capital expenditures and other investments are subject to periodic review and revision.
-Cash used for other investments consists primarily of cash invested in a trust for a retirement benefit plan.

-During 2022, the regulated utilities' company-funded capital expenditures are expected to be between \$140 million and \$160 million, barring any delays resulting from changes in capital improvement schedules due to supply chain issues or the effects of the COVID-19 pandemic.
-Projected capital expenditures and other investments are subject to periodic review and revision.
+For the year 2023, the regulated utilities' company-funded capital expenditures are expected to be between \$140 million and \$160 million, barring any delays resulting from changes in capital improvement schedules due to supply-chain issues or any continued lingering effects of the COVID-19 pandemic.